-More recently, as China and India have merged as major trading partners, Brussels and Washington have each sought additional free trade agreements with other countries, mainly developing.
-It is generally acknowledged that this expanding web of bilateral and regional free trade agreements can benefit the partners involved (why else would they join?).
+More recently, as China and India have emerged as major trading partners, Brussels and Washington have each sought additional free trade agreements with other countries, mainly developing.
+This expanding web of bilateral and regional free trade agreements can benefit the partners involved (why else would they join?).
 But, from a wider perspective, the proliferation of free trade agreements also reflects a worrying fragmentation of the global trading system and a concern that preferential blocs can beget greater geopolitical rivalry and instability.
 The transatlantic powers created the multilateral trading system in the immediate post-war era precisely to avoid a return to a world of divisive trading blocs.
 In something of the same way, the recent weakening of support for multilateralism is at least partly a reflection of the breakdown of transatlantic consensus.
 It illustrates why transatlantic economic discord matters, not just because of the economic costs, but because it can have repercussions that extend well beyond its effects on bilateral trade, spilling over into other aspects of the relationship and generating wider geopolitical instability.

-Multilateral trade liberalization did, however, achieve a victory in the successful conclusion in 1994 of the long-standing and hard-fought Uruguay Round of the GATT.
-Its most remarkable achievement was the creation of a true World Trade Organization (WTO), which the United States had opposed as early as 1948.
-Residual industrial tariffs were reduced or even eliminated, progress, however modest, was made in agricultural trade, and a start was made on dealing with new trade issues of a decidedly domestic character.
+However, multilateral trade liberalization did, as I have noted, achieve a victory in the successful conclusion in 1994 of the long-standing and hard-fought Uruguay Round of the GATT.
+Its most remarkable achievement was the creation of a true World Trade Organization (WTO), an idea which the United States had opposed as early as 1948.
+Residual industrial tariffs were reduced or even eliminated, progress, however modest, was made in agricultural trade, and a start was made on the new trade issues of a decidedly domestic character.
 But that victory was short lived.
-Instead of allowing members states to digest the heartening results of the Uruguay Round - a major adaptation for many to make - another round was launched too soon, despite the immediate misgivings of many developing countries.
+Instead of allowing member states to digest the heartening results of the Uruguay Round - a major adaptation for many - another round was launched too soon.

 That the Doha Round was launched prematurely is now incontrovertible.
 The new WTO had no time to consolidate or to adapt to the membership of China.
 There were no pressing trade and investment issues calling for immediate resolution.
 In fact, the round was hurriedly launched by the United States in an ill-considered effort to display global unity in the wake of the divisive terrorist attacks of 9/11.

-Further, the initiative was marred by being named the "Doha Development Round," as distinct from a traditional trade negotiation round based upon the fundamental principles of "most favoured nation."
-Without waiting for the negotiation of the new round - if such there were ever to be - many developing countries expressed skepticism about the timing of the initiative by redoubling their efforts to conclude amongst themselves a range of bilateral and multilateral agreements and policy collaboration.
+Further, the problems of the round were compounded by the initiative being named the "Doha Development Round", as distinct from a traditional round based upon the fundamental principles of "most favoured nation".
+Without waiting for the negotiation of the new round - if such there were ever to be - many developing countries questioned the timing of the initiative by redoubling their efforts to conclude amongst themselves a range of bilateral and multilateral agreements.

 They were not alone in their wariness to put all their trade liberalization eggs in the now uncertain multilateral basket.
-The United States, the European Union, Australia, Canada, and Japan - staunch multilateralists of the past - all sought or concluded bilateral agreements with a range of developing countries, although noticeably not Europe and North America with each other.
+The United States, the European Union, Australia, Canada and Japan - staunch multilateralists of the past - all sought or concluded bilateral agreements with a range of developing countries, although noticeably not Europe and North America with each other.

-Skepticism about the multilateral Doha Development Round had spread widely long before it ground to a halt in July 2008.
-Theoretically, the round could be revived sometime in 2010 or beyond, but the immediate prospect is that the move toward bilateral and regional agreements will accelerate, and the multilateral forum will need to be content to be their monitor and the resort for the settlement of trade disputes (a lesser but certainly not necessarily ignominious role for the beleaguered WTO, if carried out rigorously).
+Scepticism about the multilateral Doha Development Round had spread widely, long before it ground to a halt last year.
+Theoretically, the round could be revived sometime, but the immediate prospect is that the move toward bilateral and regional agreements will accelerate, and the multilateral forum will need to be content to be their monitor and the resort for the settlement of trade disputes (a lesser but certainly not necessarily ignominious role for the beleaguered WTO, if carried out rigorously).